Dennis-van-Gils/opentherm-gateway-simple/README.md

 # opentherm-gateway-simple

 A simple example of using OpenTherm gateway to monitor central heating parameters.
-Serves a webpage with live graphs using ThingSpeak.
+Serves a webpage with live graphs using ThingSpeak and publishes the central heating parameters to a MQTT broker on your local network.

 Forked from https://github.com/diyless/opentherm-gateway-simple and modified as follows:

 * Project file structure changed from `Arduino IDE` to `PlatformIO / VSCode IDE`
 * `Support` Removed support for ESP8266.
 Supports only ESP32.
+* `Functionality` Publishes central heating parameters also to a MQTT broker on your local network
 * `Functionality` Enabled over-the-air (OTA) firmware updates via `http://.../update`
 * `Functionality` Added a boiler communication timeout check.
 It will email an alert and reset the ESP.
 * `Interface` Neater log using human-readable values